joexbayer/c-web-modules/README.md

 Welcome to **c-web-modules**, a modular and efficient approach to web development in C. Inspired by kernel modules and AWS Lambda, this project allows you to upload C code directly to the server, which compiles and deploys it at runtime.
 No precompilation is necessary, and the server can easily be upgraded to include more features or external libraries.

+## Documentation

+For more detailed information, please refer to the [official documentation](https://joexbayer.github.io/c-web-modules/).

 ## Addressing the Challenges of C for Web Development

 C isn’t typically the go-to for web development, and there are valid reasons why.
 Here’s how **c-web-modules** tackles some of the common concerns: